 Quad Line Kites

-Forward or reverse at any speed, sideways flight, pivot on a wing tip or rotate on dead center or hover mid-air in any orientation – a skilled pilot can very gently place one wing tip into a 1″ hole at over 100 feet away, or do a blazing dive at over 50 mph and stop on a time without hitting the ground, all of which also makes Revolution kites very popular for team flying.
+Forward or reverse at any speed, sideways flight, pivot on a wing tip or rotate on dead center or hover mid-air in any orientation – a skilled pilot can very gently place one wing tip into a 1″ hole at over 100 feet away, or do a blazing dive at over 50 mph and stop on a dime without hitting the ground, all of which also makes quad line kites very popular for team flying.

 The versatility of quad line kites gives them more fly time than my dual lines, but they both provide a very different flight sensation, I’ve learned a lot from the comparative experience and I couldn’t live with just one.